JL1172/RelayMessenger/README.md

    - The recipient then uses the symmetric key to decrypt the message.

 ## Contributing

 1. Fork the repository.
 2. Create a new branch (git checkout -b feature-branch).
 3. Make your changes.
 4. Commit your changes (git commit -m 'Add new feature').
 5. Push to the branch (git push origin feature-branch).
 6. Open a pull request.

+## I am using a hybrid symmetric key encryption process with AES and RSA due to modulus length issues, here is the description:

+- Generate a random symmetric key (e.g., AES key).
+- Encrypt the message with the symmetric key using a symmetric encryption algorithm (e.g., AES).
+- Encrypt the symmetric key with the recipient's public RSA key.
+- Send both the encrypted message and the encrypted symmetric key to the recipient.
+- The recipient decrypts the symmetric key using their private RSA key.
+- The recipient decrypts the message using the decrypted symmetric key.